-One of the lessons learnt from the COVID crisis was that in many instances the traditional model of employees working in offices each day is not necessarily the best solution for some functions.
+One of the lessons learnt from the Covid-19 crisis was that in many instances the traditional model of employees working in offices each day is not necessarily the best solution for some functions.
 Other models of working were found to be possible and even beneficial.
 To this end, the Smart Working Policy set out the fundamental principles of trust, autonomy and flexibility which are the basis of the smart-working model, and which contribute to aligning the company with changes in technology and new concepts of how to communicate.
 The Group has also recognized that smart working may help to reduce its carbon footprint by reducing travel to and from the office and enhance the health and safety of its employees through reduced travel risk.
 It should also allow the Group to better address issues of diversity by allowing excluded groups to achieve better results due to a more flexible approach to when or where they can conduct their work.

-CLN Group Corporate HR continues to monitor the implementation of smart working and gives feedback on the developments and evolution of flexible working within CLN Group during the annual human resources Corporate Social Responsibility meeting, to decide which models could be spread to other parts of the Group.
+CLN Group Corporate HR continues to monitor the implementation of smart working and gives feedback on the developments and evolution of flexible working within CLN Group during the annual human resources Corporate Social Responsibility meeting.